durasj/cordova-plugin-hello/README.md

-# Cordova Hello World Plugin
+# Cordova Plugin Text Regex

 Simple plugin that returns your string prefixed with hello.